A deed of release is a complex legal document that should be handled by a workplace specialist lawyer.

 The idea behind a deed of release is to release you (or former employer) from obligations or further claims in return for money or other consideration to your employee (or ex-employee).
-It is sometimes called “go away money” or “commercial settlement” because it saves you time or money.
+It is sometimes called “go away money” or “commercial settlement”.

 It is a legally binding agreement between you and your employee or ex-employee.
 Usually you would negotiate a financial sum so they agree not to exercise their usual rights and pursue any further claims, for example, taking you to the Fair Work Commission.